 Consumer Reports suggests that seeing a chiropractor first may be the best medicine.
 They now suggest you see a chiropractor first for back pain as they rate chiropractors with the highest level of satisfaction for the treatment and management of lower back problems.
 The VA which has slowly integrated chiropractic has had great results with its program and is now using chiropractors outside the VA to help meet the demand.
 There are many other studies and magazines that have come to the same conclusion; see a chiropractor first for lower back pain.

 Who you visit first for a medical condition will determine your overall experience in the healthcare system.
 Patients who visit chiropractors for their back problems have the highest level of satisfaction.
 Chiropractors are primary care for the musculoskeletal system.

 What you should expect during your first chiropractic visit

-- The doctor will do a thorough history and ask you about things you may not think are relevant but maybe part of why you hurt.
+- The doctor will do a thorough history and ask you about things you may not think are relevant but may be part of why you hurt.
 Then an evaluation using active tests, orthopedic tests, and movement assessments are performed to determine why you hurt.
 X-rays may be taken on that visit if needed.

-- Treatment is often performed the same day and may include spine and extremity manipulation, exercises, myofascial release to improve movement, and foot orthotics may be recommended if there is an imbalance in the way you walk.
+- Treatment is often performed on the same day and may include spine and extremity manipulation, exercises, myofascial release to improve movement, and foot orthotics may be recommended if there is an imbalance in the way you walk.